- Do I have to use my own sick pay for medical treatment for my injury?

 No. There are no deductions for state or federal taxes, Social Security, union or retirement contributions.

-Yes, but you must request permission in writing from Risk Management or the Industrial Commission of Arizona.
+Yes, but you must first request permission from the Industrial Commission of Arizona at 602-542-4661.

 - If state employees get a raise, does my workers’ compensation pay go up too?